-- Top-Up: Mixed Member Proportional (MMP) – the Ontario Citizens’ Assembly on Electoral Reform and various other commissions in Canada have recommended the Mixed Member Proportional voting system.
+- Mixed Member – the Ontario Citizens’ Assembly on Electoral Reform and various other commissions in Canada have recommended the Mixed Member Proportional voting system.
 With MMP, we would have about 60% of the seats as enlarged single member districts and about 40% of the seats as compensatory (‘top-up’) seats assigned at the regional level based on the party preferences expressed by voters.

 For more details on the above systems, please check out our more detailed descriptions at Fair Ways BC Could Vote.

 |Direct Representation Score||This metric measures how many voters end up casting votes directly for an elected candidate.
 Our current voting system has a value of about 50%.
 A pure List PR system would have low party disproportionality, but a 0% Direct Representation score.
-The more voter-centric systems can have scores close to 100%.|
+Systems where voters rank candidates in multimember districts can have scores closer to 100%.|

 |Type of Choice||Different voting systems offer voters different kinds of choices.
 Some allow voters to pick only one candidate, while others allow voters to rank one or more (in case their first choice does not have enough support to be elected).
-Here, we are not considering systems that only allow voters to pick a party rather than a candidate (e.g., Closed List PR).|
+All three systems on BC’s ballot will allow voters to vote for specific candidates.|

 |Choice Within Party||Some systems offer voters the ability to choose between candidates from the same party.|

-|Ballot Size (# of names)||Ballots should offer voters meaningful but not overwhelming options.
+|Ballot||Ballots should offer voters meaningful but not overwhelming options.
 The number of names on a ballot should be reasonable, such that a voter can be reasonably expected to identify their top one or several choices, and the voter’s task should not be onerous (i.e., they should be asked to approve of or rank only a small number of candidates).|

-|Incentive for Strategic Voting||Our current voting system encourages strategic (dishonest) voting, in which a voter perceives an incentive to vote for someone other than their true preference in order to avoid a worse outcome.
-Voting systems should encourage honest voting and make it both unnecessary and difficult to attempt or succeed in strategic voting.|
+|Temptation for Strategic Voting||Our current voting system encourages strategic (dishonest) voting, in which a voter perceives an incentive to vote for someone other than their true preference in order to avoid a worse outcome.
+Voting systems should encourage honest voting and make it both unnecessary and difficult to engage in strategic voting.|

 |Prevents Regional Sweeps||One significant failing of our current voting system is that it allows single parties to win all or virtually all seats in particular regions of the province.
 A voting system should enable accurate representation of diverse perspectives within each region.|

 |Local Connection (first tier)||MLAs should have a meaningful connection to the local region from which they have received voter support.
 Our current system is said to offer local representation, but half the voters have no-one representing them.
-Multi-member systems offer local representation over moderate-sized regions, and the LPR innovation of ‘protecting’ ridings ensures that every existing riding will have one MLA uniquely assigned to it.|
+The three proportional options all provide ways of tying MLAs to local ridings.|

-|Smallest Riding Size||Some people, most notably more rural MLAs, express concern about how the size of their ridings might change under proportional voting.
+|Smallest Riding Size||Some people, most notably those in more rural ridings, express concern about how the size of their ridings might change under proportional voting.
 We measure the size of the smallest possible riding under various systems relative to current single member ridings.
 All proportional systems give local voters access to other MLAs in the region even if their most local MLA does not share their political perspectives.|

-|Women Elected||Many people would like our voting system to encourage improved gender balance (amongst other diversity goals).
-Research suggests that the best ways to improve representation of women are (1) to encourage or force parties to put forward multi-candidate slates that are visible to voters and (2) to avoid requiring women to challenge male incumbents to win a nomination.|
+|Electing Women||Many people would like our voting system to encourage improved gender balance (amongst other diversity goals).
+Research suggests that the best ways to improve representation of women are to:

 The disproportionality and direct representation numbers in the table above are largely derived from the Elections Modelling project by University of Waterloo computer scientist Byron Weber Becker that estimates performance of these systems at the federal level.